syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Legend.md

 ![](Legend_images/legendPosition_Inside.png)

-### Dock Position
+### Dock position

-**Docking Legend**
+**Docking legend**

-Legends can be docked left, right, top or bottom around the chart area by using the `DockPosition` property.
+Legends can be docked left, right, top, or bottom around the chart area by using the `DockPosition` property.
 By default, the legend is docked at the top of the chart.
-The following code snippet shows how to display the legend at the bottom.
+The following code snippet shows how to display the legend at the bottom:

 {% tabs %}